Nidal-h/AirBnB_clone_v2/README.md

-How to create a MySQL user and grant it privileges What ORM means
+What ORM means
 How to map a Python Class to a MySQL table
 How to handle 2 different storage engines with the same codebase